Opencart is a free to use ecommerce platform for self-hosted ecommerce sites, but is it any good?

 My first ever self hosted ecommerce store was run using the Opencart platform and as someone who was then new to web design and building, it was quite a learning curve.

-In this review I will be looking at not only the features of the software but also how easy is it to use.
+In my Opencart review, I will be looking at the features of the software, including theme selection and payment gateways.
+I will also look at how easy Opencart is to use for building an Ecommerce Website.

 Before I get started I just want to disclose that this post does contain affiliate links to selected partners.
 This means that if you buy their product via the links on my website, I receive a small referral commission.